tofumatt/strongly-typed/_drafts/transatlantic.md

 [Gov.uk]: https://www.gov.uk/join-family-in-uk

+## How long will it take?

+You can find [average visa processing times](https://visa-processingtimes.homeoffice.gov.uk/) from the UK's website.
+Immigration emailed me Dec 17, 2014 stating they received my application.
+I had my passport in-hand with a visa on January 8, 2015.
+Immigration took **three weeks** to process my application.
+The large amount of documentation I sent did not seem to delay processing time.

+I started working with 1st Contact on October 3, 2014.
+It took two months to gather documents, fill out forms, get things translated, and attend a visa appointment. **I spent a total of three months to get my visa.**

 ## Should I use a visa company?

 I can't speak for all visa companies or lawyers, but I can say I used one and am happy I did.
 That said, I did because I could afford it and I had **no idea what I was doing** when I started this process.
 If my situation were less complicated I might have even done it on my own.
 I would say even if you know the rules, using a visa company will save you some stress.